 One downside of living in Seminary, however, is that residents on average have to contend with a long commute, spending on average 32.33 minutes every day commuting to work.

-The percentage of people in Seminary who are college-educated is somewhat higher than the average US community of 21.84%: 27.70% of adults in Seminary have at least a bachelor's degree.
+The overall education level of Seminary is somewhat higher than in the average US city of 21.84%: 27.70% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Seminary in 2022 was $29,691, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,764 for a family of four.
 However, Seminary contains both very wealthy and poor people as well.